cclngit/InvestmentSimulator/README.md

 <a href="https://bmc.link/MoreThanRobots" target="_blank"><img src="https://img.shields.io/badge/Buy_me_a_coffe-$-blue" /></a>
 </p>

 The Investment Simulator is a Python class that allows you to simulate the evolution of investments over time.
-It takes into account factors such as inflation rate, salary changes, investment rates, and fees to provide a realistic projection of investment growth.
+It takes into account factors such as salary changes, investment rates, and fees to provide a realistic projection of investment growth.

 ## Installation